 CEO Ian became interested in ‘follow the thing’ activism after doing multi-sited ethnographic research along grocery supply chains connecting Jamaica and the UK in the 1990s and 2000s (see Cook et al 2004, Cook & Harrison 2003, 2007).
 He has written and reflected on this research practice (see Cook 1998, 2001, 2005; Cook et al 2019; Cook & Crang 1995, Crang & Cook 2007) and on how this fed into the followthethings.com project (see Cook et al 2018).
 And he has written about the ‘follow the thing’ art-activism that he’s done, including experiments in making ‘Political LEGO’ (Cook et al 2018) and collaborating on a ‘Museum of contemporary commodities’ (see Crutchlow & Cook 2022).

-Two major lessons from this research have been brought into the ‘follow it yourself’ guidance and advice presented on this page.
-The first is that ‘follow the thing’ work connects the lives of people who tend not to know about one another, or about the impacts that their choices can have on each another.
-The way that it ‘joins the dots‘ can turn the most apolitical researcher into a ‘circumstantial activist’ when it participants and audiences learn about these connections and the responsibilities that come with them (Marcus 1995, p.95).
-The second is that the best sources he has found to make sense of and to present the complexities uncovered in academic ‘follow the thing’ research are the films, art and other creative trade justice activism that are featured on this website (see Cook et al 2019).
-Academic researchers could learn a great deal from these non-academic sources.
-They’re excellent examples to study (especially if you want your ‘follow the thing’ work to make an impact), but they can also be inspirations for academic research struggling, in particular, with access and impact.
-While academic researchers seem to be flummoxed about what to do with ‘hard to follow’ things (see Hulme 2017), for example, artists, filmmakers and others have for decades been experimenting with how to ‘Make the hidden visible‘ (see our page on artist Melanie Jackson’s animated film A Global Positioning System).
+Two major lessons from this research have been brought into this ‘follow it yourself’ guidance and advice.
+The first lesson is that ‘follow the thing’ work connects the lives of people who tend not to know about one another, or about the impacts that their choices can have on one another.
+The way that ‘follow the things’ research ‘joins the dots‘ can turn the most apolitical researcher into a ‘circumstantial activist’ when its participants and audiences learn about their interconnection and the responsibilities that come with this (Marcus 1995, p.95).
+The second lesson is that the best sources to make sense of, and to present the complexities uncovered in, ‘follow the things’ research are the films, art work and other creative trade justice activism that we have put together on this website (see Cook et al 2019).

-Below we provide a) the best prompt we have found for thinking this way, b) two ‘follow it yourself’ detective work guides, and c) two ways that you can use followthethings.com as a source of case studies and qualitative data for essays and dissertations.
+Below we provide a) the best inspiration we have found for ‘follow it yourself’ from an artist called Christien Meindertsma, b) two ‘follow it yourself’ detective work guides that we developed for our ‘Who made my clothes?’ and ‘Geographies of material culture’ courses, and c) two ways that you can use followthethings.com as a source of case studies and qualitative data for essays and dissertations.

 a) a prompt